-Due to negating French Wealth Tax a number French residents held niche investments such as antiques and classic cars to avoid paying at such high rates.
+Due to negating French Wealth Tax a number French residents held niche investments.
+Antiques and classic cars were commonly bought to avoid paying such high rates.
 This, however, is no longer the case since the opportunity has arisen to make use of the highly competitive financial market.
 The revised French Wealth Tax laws mean that holding your money in these niche investments are a thing of the past and more flexible, accessible and liquid methods are becoming ever more popular.

 Offshore investment platforms, locally tax compliant bonds with actively managed funds offering access to your monies at any time at no cost are just some of the options.

-By utilising specialist onshore and offshore solutions you can enjoy consistent, strong capital growth with full flexi access allowing your pot of money to not decrease whilst drawing an income or taking the occasional lump sum.
+By utilising specialist onshore and offshore solutions you can enjoy consistent, strong capital growth.
+Whilst still getting full flexi access to your funds.
+Thus allowing your pot of money to not decrease whilst drawing an income or taking the occasional lump sum.